 Hiring an experienced Miami foreclosure attorney can help you stay in your home, get the bank to make concessions and even modify your loan because of their mistakes.
 But you need someone who knows how to look for those errors and can expose them in court for your benefit.
 Trust experience and diligence over fly-by-night companies that may or may not have your best interests at heart.

-If you feel you are the victim of mortgage modification fraud in your Miami foreclosure case, contact Bruce Jacobs & Associates for a confidential appointment to discuss your rights.
+If you feel you are the victim of mortgage modification fraud in your Miami foreclosure case, contact Jacobs Legal for a confidential appointment to discuss your rights.
 Call (305) 358-7991.